chingsley/cbh-take-home-project/Refactoring.md

 1. It removes all nested 'if' conditions in the un-refactored code.
 This is usually a good idea when simplifying code.
 It achieves this by first checking the if the event exists.
 If not it immediately returns the candidate as the 'TRIVIAL_PARTITION_KEY'

-2. It uses modern Ecmascript syntax which is always easier to read.
+2. With the refactor, the candidate variable is initialized to the value of the 'TRIVIAL_PARTITION_KEY'; having initialized values helps make the garbage collection more efficient.